-Municipal road aid \$ 30,767
+Municipal road aid \$ 42,081

-Volunteer fire department 34,203
+Volunteer fire department 34,239

-Community center 3,682
+Community center 3,668

-Health savings 2,845
+Health savings 3,506

-Total restricted cash \$ 71,497
+Total restricted cash \$ 83,494

 The municipal road aid accounts are for the allocation of funds from the state which are for design, right-of-way acquisitions, relocation of utilities, construction, and other municipal road expenditures.
-The City accumulates funds for the volunteer fire department, which are given to the fire department as needed to support their operations.
+The City accumulates funds for the volunteer fire department to use for the purchase of a fire truck.
 The community center funds are for repairs and maintenance to the Community Center.
 The health savings account is for payment of employee benefits.